arturoherrero/arturoherrero.com/article/_posts/2012-02-06-create-your-own-groovy-type-conversion.md

 ### Type conversion, the fancy way

-Great, but I want to use this fancy way to coerce one type to another:
+Great, but we may want to use this fancy way to coerce one type into another:

 ```groovy
 adminUser = user as AdminUser
 ```

-Simple, [Groovy supports operator overloading][1]{:target="_blank"} and creating your own type conversion is really easy: we can override the [asType() method][2]{:target="_blank"}.
+Simple: [Groovy supports operator overloading][1]{:target="_blank"} and, therefore, creating your own type conversion is really easy - we can override the
+[asType() method][2]{:target="_blank"}.

 ```groovy